cloudflare/cloudflare-docs/content/bots/reference/verified-bot-categories.md

 ---
 pcx_content_type: reference
-title: Verified Bot categories
+title: Verified Bot Categories
 weight: 0
 ---

-# Verified Bot categories
+# Verified Bot Categories

-You can segment your verified bot traffic by its type and purpose by adding the Verified Bot categories field `cf.verified_bot_category` as a filter criteria in [WAF Custom rules](/waf/custom-rules/), [Advanced Rate Limiting](/waf/rate-limiting-rules/), and Late Transform rules.
+You can segment your verified bot traffic by its type and purpose by adding the Verified Bot Categories field `cf.verified_bot_category` as a filter criteria in [WAF Custom rules](/waf/custom-rules/), [Advanced Rate Limiting](/waf/rate-limiting-rules/), and Late Transform rules.

 {{<Aside type="note">}}
-The Verified Bot categories field is not compatible with legacy Firewall rules.
+The Verified Bot Categories field is not compatible with legacy Firewall rules.
 {{</Aside>}}

 ## Categories